ekhadley/hp_rpg2/instructions/instructions.md

   - **Start of Year 7**: Learn **1 Expert** spell and gain **one** additional spell of choice up to Advanced level.
   - Spells chosen must be from lists generally considered appropriate for that year level (GM guidance).
 - **Additional Learning**: Spells beyond the automatic ones can be learned through:
-  - **Classes**: Exceptional success on assignments or practical exams (e.g., MA check DC 18).
   - **Mentorship**: Dedicated teaching from professors or skilled peers (requires time and potential checks).
-  - **Personal Study**: Researching in the library or practicing (requires downtime and successful checks, e.g., DC 15+ Investigation to find, then practice time and potentially MP checks).
   - **Discovery**: Finding spellbooks, scrolls, or ancient texts during adventures.
 - **Limitations**: Generally, characters cannot learn spells significantly above their Year level unless specific narrative circumstances (e.g., prodigy, unique discovery) and GM permission allow it.
-Casting spells above one's typical Year level might incur Disadvantage on the roll or increased MS cost.
+After learning, casting spells above one's typical level might incur Disadvantage on the roll or increased MS cost.

 ### Transfiguration Rules
 - **Impermanence**: Transfigurations are not permanent and eventually revert.
 Reversion inside a living being is dangerous/lethal.
-Sustaining requires periodic re-application of magic.
+Sustaining requires periodic re-application of magic (reduced DC MP check).
 - **MS Costs & Checks**:
   - Simple (matchstick to needle): **1 MS**, DC 10 MP Check.
   - Moderate (stool to chair): **3 MS**, DC 15 MP Check.
   - Complex / Living (goblet to bird): **5 MS**, DC 20 MP Check.
-- Failure results in partial, unstable, or failed transformation.
-Human transfiguration is extremely advanced and dangerous (Expert level difficulty, high DCs, potential severe consequences on failure).
+- Failure results in partial, unstable, or failed transformation, which can situationally be very dangerous.

 ---